 “I just wanted to make certain that those of you who are in the room…that I don’t want to go through this boundary process again, next year, or the year after, or the following year,” said Freedman.

-Freedman spoke slowly and deliberately to the audience, asking for a show of hands of those that would like to chance the possibility of boundary changes each year and wanted all the maps down, “Because it’s not about me, it’s about you,” she stressed to which all hands went up and audience members yelled, “take the maps down.”
+Freedman asked for a show of hands from those who would like to chance the possibility of boundary changes each year, “Because it’s not about me, it’s about you,” she stressed to which all hands went up and audience members yelled, “take the maps down.”

 In one of the most divisive moments of her speech Freedman asked, “If you have a vested interest in the wedge, please raise your hand.”
 To which everyone decided to raise their hands.